sivteck/react-swc-tailwind-template/README.md

 Minimal React Project Template
 ------------------------------

-Sets up React and React-DOM by default
+Sets up React, React-DOM and taildwindcss by default

-Uses Babel to compile JSX to JS
+Uses swc to compile JSX to JS

 How to Use
 ----------